-The raw sludge, hydrochar, and hydrochar following Fenton activation (AH50-30) (all AH had a similar FTIR spectrum, Fig. S1, supplementary information) were characterized by ATR-FTIR (Fig. 1).
-Few differences are observed between the FTIR spectrum of the raw sludge and the hydrochar following the HTC: the broad peak in the range of 2800-3600 cm-1, which is indicative of carboxylic acid and hydroxyl groups and the bands in the range of 1550-1650 cm-1 which can be ascribed to the presence of amide motifs, decreased following HTC.
-Moreover, the peak at the range of 2800-3500 cm-1 shifted towards higher wavenumbers indicating a predominant presence of hydroxyl groups (Sun et al., 2015; Wahab et al., 2010).
-In addition, following HTC, the peak ratio in the hydrochar spectrum for the three typical CH, CH2 and CH3 bands at 2800 to 3000 cm-1 increased substantially compared to other peaks, due to the increase in carbon content in the hydrochars (Elaigwu and Greenway, 2016) while the bands of the carbonyl groups in the range of 1700-1750 cm-1 became more visible.
+The raw sludge, hydrochar, and Fenton-activated hydrochar (AH50-30) were characterized by using ATR-FTIR (Fig. 1; note that all AH have similar FTIR spectra; see Fig. S1 in the supplementary information).
+HTC of hydrochar changes the FTIR spectrum with respect to that of the raw sludge: the broad peak in the range 2800–3600 cm−1, which is indicative of carboxylic acid and hydroxyl groups, and the bands in the range 1550–1650 cm−1, which are ascribed to the presence of amide motifs, decrease following HTC.
+In addition, the peak in the range 2800–3500 cm−1 blueshifts, indicating an increased presence of hydroxyl groups (Sun et al., 2015; Wahab et al., 2010).
+Furthermore, following HTC, the peak ratio in the hydrochar spectrum for the three typical CH, CH2, and CH3 bands at 2800–3000 cm−1 increases substantially compared with that of other peaks, which is attributed to an increase in hydrochar carbon content (Elaigwu and Greenway, 2016), whereas the bands of the carbonyl groups in the range 1700–1750 cm−1 become stronger.
 All of these changes are likely due to dehydration and decarboxylation during the HTC process (Mau et al., 2016; Tasca et al., 2019).

-While only minor differences can generally be observed between the AH50-30 and the hydrochar spectra, it is noteworthy that the carboxylic acid derivatives peaks in the range of 1700-1750 cm-1 (Wahab et al., 2010) and the C-O peak at 1030 cm-1 (Sun et al., 2015), are more distinct in the AH50-30 spectrum than in the hydrochar spectrum (Fig 1B).
-These changes suggest that the multitude of the different compounds found in the hydrochar in these regions were transformed into a set of single distinct groups in the AH50-30.
-Furthermore, when observing the carboxylic acid OH stretch and hydroxyl region at the range of 2500-3800 cm-1 it is clear that the band is much broader and extends into the CH region for AH50-30 compared to the hydrochar (as emphasized by the dashed line in the Figure), which indicate on a newly created carboxylic acid motifs (Tasca et al., 2019; Wahab et al., 2010).
+Although only minor differences generally appear between the FTIR spectra of AH50-30 and hydrochar, note that the peaks for carboxylic-acid derivatives in the range 1700–1750 cm−1 (Wahab et al., 2010) and the C–O peak at 1030 cm−1 (Sun et al., 2015) are stronger in the AH50-30 spectrum than in the hydrochar spectrum (Fig 1B).
+These changes suggest that the multitude of the different compounds found in the hydrochar in these regions is transformed into a set of single distinct groups in AH50-30.
+Furthermore, the bands for the carboxylic acid OH stretch and hydroxyl in the range of 2500–3800 cm−1 clearly broaden and extend into the CH region for AH50-30 compared with the hydrochar (as emphasized by the dashed lines in Fig 1A), which indicates newly created carboxylic acid motifs (Tasca et al., 2019; Wahab et al., 2010).

-Fig.1. a) ATR-FTIR spectra of raw sludge, hydrochar, and activated hydrochar (produced at 10 : 1 mole ratio H2O2/Fe2+, 50 mM at 30 min (AH50-30)), b) ATR-FTIR spectra of hydrochar and AH50-30 in the region 1800 to 1300 cm-1 measured at a higher resolution.
-The dotted lines in the OH and CH region of HC and AH50-30 spectra act as visual guides.
-Spectra were baseline corrected to a parabolic function using a Savitzky-Golay filter to account for ATR distortion.
+Fig.1. (a) ATR-FTIR spectra of raw sludge, hydrochar, and activated hydrochar [produced at 10 : 1 mole ratio H2O2/Fe2+, 50 mM at 30 min (AH50-30)]. (b) High-resolution ATR-FTIR spectra of hydrochar and of AH50-30.
+The dotted lines in the OH and CH region of the HC and AH50-30 spectra are visual guides.
+The spectra were baseline corrected to a parabolic function using a Savitzky–Golay filter to account for ATR distortion.